dugi42/leonardo/README.md

 ```

 ## 1. Motivation
-Generative AI is soooooo hot right now!
-That is why I desiced to build a generative 3D design engine purely based on basic mathematics (BOOOORING!!!), 100% explainable using 34 parameter :).
-This is actually true, check out the `config.yml` file in the repo.

 The motivation for this projects goes back to my time as a Tech Lead being part of a great team pioniering 3D-printing of glass.
 We needed to generated different 3D-objects to explore and probe the high-dimensional parameter space of our manifacturing process.
 To overcome the timedemanding and manual 3D-design process I developed an infancy design tool which was purly based on cylinder symetric 3D-designs.
-Years later and as a side project I have to descided to restart this project and generalized the design capabilities by introducting rotational symetric design elements.
+Years later and as a side project I have descided to restart this project and generalized the design capabilities by introducting rotational symetric design elements.
 The image below shows nine randomly generated 3D designs.

 <div style="background-color: white; padding: 10px;">
   <img src="imgs/sample02.jpg" alt="Alt text" style="width: 50%; height: auto;">